-- Can they read the full proposal in 5 minutes or less? - Ask them to write a 3-line summary of the proposal.
-How close is it to your own summary? - Ask them to identify the aims of the Trust from the proposal.
+- © Can they read the full proposal in 5 minutes or less? - Ask them to write a 3-line summary of the proposal.
+Does it match your own summary? - Ask them to identify the aims of the Trust from the proposal.
 If you have made it clear enough they should be able to do this with ease. - Ask them to identify any bits they didn't understand or stumbled over.